 Conductor and composer Arjan van Baest (1969) likes to embrace new challenges with musicians who share his passion for music.
 His compositions and the varied repertoires of his choirs reflect his broad musical interest.
 Arjan is the music director/conductor of the Dominicuskerk in Amsterdam.
-Currently, he is the artistic leader/conductor of Stichting Bachcantates Tilburg, FBach Koor en Orkest and Cantiqua Concert (oratorio society).
-With these and other ensembles Arjan has performed a wide range of works for choir and orchestra, including Mozart’s ‘Magic Flute’, Handel’s ‘Messiah’, Mozart’s ‘Requiem’ and all major Bach works. [selection of works conducted]
+Currently, he is the artistic leader/conductor of Stichting Bachcantates Tilburg, Appassionata Consort & Koor, Cantiqua Concert (concert choir) and COMA Eindhoven (ensemble for contemporary music).
+With these and other ensembles Arjan has performed a wide range of works for choir and orchestra, including Mozart’s ‘Magic Flute’, Handel’s ‘Messiah’, Mozart’s ‘Requiem’ and all major Bach works.

-Arjan is a research coach at the Fontys Conservatory in Tilburg.
+Arjan is a research coach at the Master of Music of the Fontys School of Fine and Performing Arts in Tilburg.
 With composer Evert van Merode he founded Stichting Muziek Nu, a platform for the development and performance of new music.
-Arjan studied church organ and music theory with Henk de Croon.
-At the Fontys Conservatory he studied composition with Kees Schoonenbeek, choral conducting with Louis Buskens (graduated cum laude) and orchestral conducting with Arjan Tien.
+Arjan studied church organ and music theory with Henk de Croon, composition with Kees Schoonenbeek, choral conducting with Louis Buskens (graduated cum laude) and orchestral conducting with Arjan Tien.
 He holds a PhD. in Literature from Tilburg University.